pierrediedhiou/cybersecurity-journey/glossary.md

 shouldn't have access to by manipulating a reference value like an ID in a URL (ex: changing ?id=1234 to ?id=1235 to access another user's data)
+- **IDOR** — Insecure Direct Object Reference, a vulnerability where a user accesses objects they shouldn't by manipulating a reference value like an ID in a URL (ex: changing ?id=1234 to ?id=1235)
+- **Infrastructure Pentest** — A security assessment of network devices including servers, firewalls and printers
+- **Infra Pentest** — Short for Infrastructure Penetration Test
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and